If you operate a Shopify dropshipping business or a multi-brand marketplace Syncio can directly connect a supplier’s Shopify store to yours.

 The only field that must remain untouched is the SKU field as Syncio uses a matching SKU pair to create the sync.

-However if you need to keep certain fields synced up with the source store then with the optional Custom Product Sync Add-on (See Guide) can offer this functionality.
+However if you need to keep certain fields synced up with the source store then with the optional Product Settings Add-on can offer this functionality.

 For example if you have the Image Sync function turned on.
 Syncio will sync over new images whenever the source store updates their images.